The Copyist’s Creed

 Therefore, as I said in my precis above, it is my mission to drag badly typeset music, kicking and screaming, into the modern age.
 Using my experience, the above part goes through quite the transformation into what you see below:

-Bar numbers and rehearsal marks as standard, easing navigation and making rehearsals easier
+Bar numbers and rehearsal marks as standard, easing navigation, and making rehearsals easier and more efficient

-Much better spacing of the music in a standard 7mm staff size, tried and tested for ease of reading in parts.
+Much better spacing of the music in a standard 7mm staff size, tried and tested for ease in reading in instrumental parts

 Standardised dynamic typeface and spacing: it is now perfectly clear to which notes the dynamics apply, as the principle dynamic mark (e.g. Forte or Piano) is positioned under the note to which it starts, as per conventional modern notation practice.